-The school has its main campus as well as an aviation campus in Tyendinaga where a student residence is also located.
-The Tyendinaga Aerodrome is complete with classrooms, a gym and aircraft hangars.
-Graduates of the aviation (advanced diploma) program hold a commercial licence.
-It is the country’s only aviation training program designed for First Nations, Metis, and Inuit learners.
+The institute has a campus and a student residence in Tyendinaga Mohawk Territory.
+The Tyendinaga Aerodrome features modern classrooms, simulation technology and aircraft hangars, and it houses the First Peoples’ aviation technology program; graduates leave with a commercial pilot licence.
+This is the country’s only post-secondary aviation training program designed particularly for First Nations, Métis and Inuit learners.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

 |Small (fewer than 2,000 full-time students)||$3,980-$5,454||$3,300-$4,210||$4,824||$6,795-$7,140||Yes|

 - The First Peoples’ Aviation Technology—Flight: Delivered in partnership with Canadore College, the program trains students to obtain commercial pilot licences and to meet the criteria for a flight dispatcher designation.

 - Standalone Programs: FNTI is working on launching standalone degree programs; streams in development include social work, justice, midwifery and trauma care.